iustinflorian/prometheus_metrics/README.md

 9. For default output format, type 'json'.

 #### **C. Generate SSH Key Pair**
-- Go to the AWS Console -> EC2 -> Network & Security -> Key Pairs
+- Go to the AWS Console -> EC2 -> Network & Security -> Key Pairs.
 - Create a new key pair named `prometheus-key`.
 - Download the `.pem` file and keep it in a secure location.